Updated: August 12, 2020

 Again, there are many factors to consider.
 But the most basic strategy is to come up with the costing template for your recipes.
 From there, you can easily determine and adjust your retail price that will fit your target market without compromising your income.

-So how to you make a costing template for your food recipes?
+So how do you make a costing template for your food recipes?
 Here’s a five-step product pricing plan.

 Write down your recipe, including all the ingredients and their quantities, as well as the average yield.
 It helps to convert the quantity to measurable equivalents.